-(1) The provisions of the By-law is subject to the relevant provisions of the Act and the provincial legislation.
+(1) This By-law is subject to the relevant provisions of the Act and the provincial legislation.

 (2) When considering an apparent conflict between this By-law and another law, a court must prefer any reasonable interpretation that avoids a conflict over any alternative interpretation that results in a conflict.